KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

     * NN.m: forward pass of NN
     * eval_accuracy.m: evaluate training or test accuracy
     * comp_performance.m: compute and display loss and training or test accuracy
-* data: data (not included) and function to load data
+* data: data and function to load data
 * Scripts_for_CBO
     * MNISTClassificationCBO.m: script training the NN for MNIST with CBO